mitchpaulus/neobem/doc/tutorials.md

 3. An input file comment
 4. A return statement

-`bemp` can be considered a mostly *functional* language.
+Neobem can be considered a mostly *functional* language.
 In a truly functional programming language, there *are no side-effects*.
-However, for practical reasons, the `bemp` language has one important built in side-effect.
+However, for practical reasons, the Neobem language has one important built in side-effect.
 That is the object declaration.

 When the compiler encounters an object declaration from inside or